Welcome

 Training and Evaluation

-I found the following parameter configuration to be optimal to train german language models with word2vec:
+I found the following parameter configuration to be optimal to train german language models with word2vec:- a corpus as big as possible (and as diverse as possible without being informal)

 The following table shows some training stats for training a model with the above specification: